rodrigozarate/holbertonschool-low_level_programming/0x04-more_functions_nested_loops/README.md

     Directory: 0x04-more_functions_nested_loops
     File: 4-print_most_numbers.c

-5. Numbers constitute the only universal language mandatory
+### 5. Numbers constitute the only universal language

 Write a function that prints 10 times the numbers, from 0 to 14, followed by a new line.